The family meal, once a common American tradition, is now outdated. Family gatherings can come back.

 Consider cutting back on one (or more!) activities or choose activities that don't compete with dinnertime.
 Most importantly, get creative!
 Try giving the children a hearty snack when they get home and then eat the family meal later in the evening.
 What about a picnic dinner on the soccer field before or after practice?
 Or eating take-out in the car together?
 The keyword here is together.

-Problem: I don't have time to make dinner after working 40+ hours a week.
+2. More importantly, I do not have time to make dinner after working 8 stressful hours.

-Solution: Once a week, sit down and plan what your menus for each night will be.
-Create your grocery list from there, so you'll have all the ingredients you need on hand.
+Once a week, sit down and plan your week's menus.
+Create your grocery list from there so you'll have all the ingredients you need on hand.
 Whoever gets home first can start making the meal.
-Get kids involved in meal preparation by having them wash fruit and vegetables, and set the table.
-Keep reading...
+Get your children involved in meal preparation by letting them wash the fruits and veggies and set the table.